 (ff) Appendices for the requirements for transfers of LLRW intended for disposal at licensed land disposal facilities and manifests.

 (1) Manifest.
 A waste generator, collector, or processor who transports, or offers for transportation, LLRW intended for ultimate disposal at a licensed LLRW land disposal facility shall prepare a manifest reflecting information requested on applicable NRC Forms 540 (Uniform Low-Level Radioactive Waste Manifest (Shipping Paper)) and 541 (Uniform Low-Level Radioactive Waste Manifest (Container and Waste Description)) and, if necessary, on an applicable NRC Form 542 (Uniform Low-Level Radioactive Waste Manifest (Manifest Index and Regional Compact Tabulation)) or their equivalent.
 NRC Forms 540 and 540A shall be completed and shall physically accompany the pertinent LLRW shipment.
 Upon agreement between shipper and consignee, NRC Forms 541, 541A, and 542 and 542A may be completed, transmitted, and stored in electronic media with the capability for producing legible, accurate, and complete records on the respective forms.
-Licensees are not required by the agency to comply with the manifesting requirements of this section when they ship:
+Licensees are not required by the department to comply with the manifesting requirements of this section when they ship:

-(A) LLRW for processing and expect its return (i.e., for storage in accordance with their license) prior to disposal at a licensed land disposal facility;
+(A) LLRW for processing and expect its return (i.e., for storage in accordance with their license) before disposal at a licensed land disposal facility;

 (B) LLRW that is being returned to the licensee who is the waste generator or generator, as defined in this section; or